Are you, your colleagues or your employees stressed at work?

 - Feedback is rapid and unambiguous

-- Individual feels that they are in control of their actions and output
+- An individual feels that they are in control of their actions and output

 - Skill and challenge level are reasonably high and matched with each other